 A student pursuing a double major must determine which is the primary major and which is the secondary.
 The primary major determines whether a B.A. or a B.S. will be granted.
 The primary major is also the standard by which QuEST, other requirements, and the degree are determined.
 Each major must have a minimum of 24 unique credits.
 A student completing a double major receives only one diploma and one degree representative of the primary major.

 A dual degree is the concurrent awarding of two different majors, each eligible to earn a different baccalaureate degree type (e.g. a B.A. and a B.S.).
 In order to graduate with dual degrees, the following conditions must be met:

 1. Each major must have a minimum of 24 unique credits.

 2. The student completes the QuEST requirements related to each major.

 3. At least 30 additional credits beyond the larger baccalaureate degree program are completed.
 (Since Messiah's baccalaureate programs currently range from 123 to 128 credits, anyone completing two degrees must currently complete from 153-158 credits).

 The degree audit is a tool used by students, academic advisors and the Registrar’s Office to display and track a student’s curriculum requirements for graduation.
-You may access it in the Registrar’s Channel in MCSquare.
+You may access your degree audit in FalconLink; search for Degreeworks (Student).

 Before contacting your advisor or the Registrar’s Office, click the “Process New” button first, which causes DegreeWorks to recalculate and redisplay any information that has changed since the last time you viewed it.
 If there are still questions, email firstname.lastname@example.org and a representative from the Registrar’s office will follow up with you.